 When to use radiation therapy is ultimately determined on a case by case basis as some patients may not benefit from this type of treatment.
-A common practice with radiation therapy is to administer it prior to surgery to help shrink tumors in size so that they become easier to remove during the operation.
-Another approach is to also use radiation therapy after surgery to target any remaining cancer cells.
+A common practice with radiation therapy is to administer it prior to surgery to help shrink tumors in size so that they become easier to remove during the operation (neoadjuvant therapy).
+Another approach is to also use radiation therapy after surgery to target any remaining cancer cells (adjuvant therapy).

 Get in Touch With a Peritoneal Mesothelioma Specialist

 All patients diagnosed with peritoneal mesothelioma must seek treatment from a specialist.
 Peritoneal mesothelioma is a very rare and complex cancer form that requires an accurate diagnosis before a patient can be put on the correct treatment plan.
 Unfortunately, general oncologists almost never encounter a case of peritoneal mesothelioma in their careers, so they do not have the experience to recognize it.